dive-kanu-malviya/PDF-Query-with-Open-AI-Embeddings/README.md

 ### Setup

-Before running the application, ensure you have set up the necessary environment variables:
+Before running the application, ensure you have set up the necessary environment variables defined in the .env file in this project directory:

 - `OPENAI_API_KEY`: Your OpenAI API key
 - `PINECONE_API_KEY`: Your Pinecone API key